Cefadroxil is an antibiotic. It is used to treat certain bacterial infections of the throat, skin or bladder.

 - kidney disease

 Let your doctor know if you are pregnant or breastfeeding.

-Cefadroxil may cause any of the following side effects: diarrhoea, nausea, vomiting and stomach discomfort.
+Cefadroxil may cause any of the following side effects: vomiting, indigestion, and stomach pain.

 If you develop rashes, breathlessness, swollen mouth or eyes, stop the medicine and inform your doctor quickly.
 These could be signs of an allergic reaction.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.